flyflyinit/cce-rds-dds/README.md

 ```
 sudo docker push registry.eu-west-0.prod-cloud-ocb.orange-business.com/SWR_organization/apache-php:latest
 ```
+### Setup DBs environment variables
+Update environment variables including Container image on SWR, MySQL and MongoDB credentials, on values.yaml These DB vars will be passed to the PHP webpage to connect to the databases

 ### Deploy Helm chart on CCE
 Before deploying the Helm chart on your CCE Cluster, make sure to update the container image and tag in the values.yaml file.